 Recommended supporting courses for students majoring in German: Courses in German history; politics and anthropology; courses in another modern or classical language; courses in linguistics.

 Required for a minor: No fewer than 18 hours, including four hours above 300; language immersion experience; an oral proficiency examination in German.

 Language immersion experience: For majors, a minimum of one semester of academic study in a country where German is an official language.
 For minors, at least one January Term (or a similar program) of academic study in such a country, although a semester is strongly recommended.
-Those preparing to teach must spend at least one semester of academic study in such a country.
 Program selection must be approved by the department for all majors and minors prior to departure.
-Luther College offers a semester program in Münster, Germany, every other year 2020, 2022).
+Luther College offers a semester program in Münster, Germany, every other year (2020, 2022).
 However, other programs may also fulfill this requirement.
 All majors and minors are strongly urged to help maintain and advance their language skills by completing courses in German during their final semesters at Luther.